MicrosoftDocs/powerbi-docs/powerbi-docs/fundamentals/service-basic-concepts.md

 Datasets can be refreshed, renamed, explored, and removed.
 Use a dataset to create a report from scratch or by running [quick insights](../create-reports/service-insights.md).
 To see which reports and dashboards are already using a dataset, select **View related**.
 To explore a dataset, select it.
 What you're actually doing is opening the dataset in the report editor, where you can really start exploring the data by creating visualizations.

-Now, let's move on to the next topic—reports.
+Now, let's move on to the next section&mdash;reports.

 ### Dig deeper into datasets